Craft Beer Me

 Tens of thousands of brands make their way to shelves and taplines every year, but there are a few dozen stalwart beers from early craft breweries that played a massive role in converting light beer or wine drinkers into full-fledged beer nerds.

-Many of these beers achieved legendary status and were highly coveted bottles or cans or draft pours.
+Many of these beers achieved legendary status and were highly coveted bottles or cans, or draft pours.
 Some of these have led to beloved dates on the calendar, when intrepid beer geeks lined up in any sort of weather to obtain bottles of coveted stouts or cans of IPA.
 Some beers completely revolutionized brewing forever.
 A few of the most iconic brands are uncomplicated and dependable lagers or pale ales that gained notoriety for simply being well-made (or only available in a particular place).

 Here are a few examples of top-rated beers that completely changed the game: